 Recently, I got a blue tint on my LCD monitor which suddenly appeared after turning on my monitor.
 The blue tint is a light blue cyan or aqua blue shade.
 It was rather annoying to look at, but easy to fix for me.
 I haven’t experience my monitor turning blue since I fix it by doing some very simple tasks.

-These tasks do not require you to open up your computer, monitors case, use any tools, or any complicated software.
+All the monitor troubleshooting tasks I did do not require me to open up my computer, monitors case, use any tools, or any complicated software.

 1. The first thing I tried was turning the monitor Off, and ON to see if it fixed the problem.
-It did not work for fixing my monitor.
+Turning it on and off did not work for fixing my monitor problem where it was displaying a blue color tint on the entire screen.

-2. I shut down my computer and unplug my monitor video and power cable from the case to see if the cable has any damage on the connector or cable which it did not.
+2. I also tried shutting down my computer and un-pluging my monitor video and power cable from the case to see if the cable has any damage on the connector or cable.
 I replugged in the cable and make sure the cable is firmly plug into the monitor and the cable is not tangled.
-I replugged in my monitor power cable to the wall outlet and turned my computer on.
+I re-plugged in my monitor power cable to the wall outlet and turned my computer on.
 The blue tint is gone now, and my LCD colors are back to normal.

 3. You can also try replacing the monitor cable, or testing your monitor on another computer if my first two steps did not work for you.